 Having a baby

-Talk to your health practitioner if you do not speak English as a first language or you're deaf.
+Talk to your health practitioner if you're deaf or do not speak English as a first language.
 They can organise for a free, confidential and professional interpreter when you need to use a public health service.

 Whether you’re planning your pregnancy or are already pregnant, you’re likely to have a lot of questions about what to expect and what you need to do before your baby is born.